Ethelhosien/The-Important-3Rs/README.md

 ## Reduce: The best way to manage waste is to not produce it.
 This can be done by shopping carefully and being aware of a few guidelines:

--Avoid over-packaged goods, especially ones packed with several materials such as foil, paper, and plastic.
-They are difficult to recycle, plus you pay more for the package.
+<li> -Avoid over-packaged goods, especially ones packed with several materials such as foil, paper, and plastic.
+They are difficult to recycle, plus you pay more for the package. </li>
--Avoid disposable goods, such as paper plates, cups, napkins, razors, and lighters.
-Throwaways contribute to the problem, and cost more because they must be replaced again and again.
+<li>-Avoid disposable goods, such as paper plates, cups, napkins, razors, and lighters.
+Throwaways contribute to the problem, and cost more because they must be replaced again and again.</li>
--At work, make two-sided copies when ever possible.
+<li> -At work, make two-sided copies when ever possible. </li>